spatie/typescript-transformer/README.md

 }
 ```

-After creating a transformer, do not forget to add them to the transformers in your configuration!
+After creating a transformer, do not forget to add them to the list of transformers in your configuration!

 You can override the transformer of a class by adding following annotation: